ajain0395/pizza-trend-analysis/Readme.md

 ### 2. Classification<br/>
 It is done between two classes i.e. Veg and Non-Veg based on the nutrients present in them.
 ### 3. Regression<br/>
-Predicting calories by nutrients present in a particular pizza.
+Estimating calories by nutrients present in a particular pizza.
 # Step to Reproduce
 ## 1. Interactive Plots (Dashboard)
 ### Installation